ravenhillh/gallerist/CONTRIBUTING.md

 - EXPRESS_SECRET : a random string of your liking, also used in the authentication set-up

 Lastly, the following variables are optional, but are explained for full transparency:

 - NODE_ENV : set to 'development', although our webpack config will default to 'production' if you don't include this -GOOGLEID : necessary for the 'seed' script to initialize the database with the fakeData found in /server/db/fakeData.js.
-You can find your google id and name in the mongosh shell with the command 'db.users.find({})'.
+You can find your google id and name in the mongosh shell with the command `db.users.find({})`.
 -GOOGLENAME : (see above)

 ## The Specifics of Getting Started